obophenotype/upheno/docs/reference/core-concepts.md

 #### The chaotic terminology around "phenotype"

 In the clinical domain, many ontologies exist that define concepts that are very strongly related to our notion of "phenotype".

+!!! example "Clinical Findings"

     In SNOMED, for example, "clinical findings" are [defined as normal/abnormal observations, judgments, or assessments of patients (e.g. Abnormal urinalysis (finding))](https://confluence.ihtsdotools.org/display/DOCEG/Clinical+Finding+and+Disorder).

 For most analytic purposes, we think of SNOMEDs (and other medical terminologies) notion of clinical finding of something ortologous to our notion of "phenotype" (and their "observale entity" as a trait/biological attribute).
 However, if one gets into the weeds, many discrepencies in judgement can be observed, in particular when it comes to the [separation from disease](#disease).

+!!! example "Phenotype and Phenotypes"

     "Phenotype" is typically used in its "singular" form to describe the set of _all_ observable characteristics of a subject.
     However, because we have over time gotten used to talking about "cardiovascular phenotype" and "increased blood glucose level", we have started using the plural form more, i.e. "phenotypes".

 We now tend to use the term "phenotypic profile" to describe the set of phenotypes that an organism exhibits at some point in time.

+!!! example "Phenotypic feature"

     "Phenotypic feature" is a commonly used term that refers to the same idea, but mostly in the context of disease to describe an observable characteristic commonly associated with a disease.

+!!! example "Phenotypic abnormality"

-"Phenotypic abnormality" is the formal term to describe a concept in the HPO, and is sometimes used to refer to the same idea in HPO-related papers.
+    "Phenotypic abnormality" is the formal term to describe a concept in the HPO and other phenotype ontologies, and is used to refer to a phenotypic change outside the normal range.

 There is a bit of an assumption here, compared to the more general concepts described in this section, which is that the term should refer to a "deviation from the normal range", but, as described in the section of "implicit comparators", this assumption does not always hold in practice.

+!!! example "Phenotypic change"

     "Phenotypic change" is a recent invention by [David Osumi-Sutherland](https://orcid.org/0000-0002-7073-9172) in an attempt to subsume the ideas above, in particular to explicitly step back from the concept of "deviation from normal" to "statistically significant deviation" (which includes the normal range).

 #### Examples